Social Security Adds to List of Disability Conditions

 The new additions push the total number of so-called “Compassionate Allowances” to 200.

 Compassionate Allowances are a way to quickly identify diseases and medical conditions that meet Social Security’s standards for disability benefits.
-The program fast-tracks cases to ensure that people with the most serious disabilities receive decisions within days instead of months or years.
+The program fast-tracks cases to ensure that people with the most serious disabilities receive benefit decisions within days instead of months or years.

 Among the current allowable conditions: certain cancers, adult brain disorders, and a number of rare child disorders.